Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Methodology

-In network communications, the payload refers to the actual application or user data transmitted within a packet.
-By analyzing the payload content, we can gain deeper insights into the specific behaviors of flows and potential security risks.
+In network communication, the payload carries protocol-specific content or user interaction data and serves as a critical component for traffic analysis.
+For unencrypted traffic, the raw byte sequence of the payload directly reveals application-layer protocol characteristics, facilitating the extraction of user behavior information.
+In contrast, while the payload content is obfuscated in encrypted traffic, we observe that mainstream encryption protocols (\eg TLS, SSH) typically produce high-entropy data with nearly uniform byte distributions.
+These statistical properties can be leveraged to distinguish between encrypted and unencrypted traffic in complex network environments, providing auxiliary cues for encrypted traffic detection and classification.
 Therefore, for each flow, we further extract the payload information of its first $n$ packets.
 Specifically, for the payload of each packet, we extract the first $m$ bytes of information to improve detection efficiency and convert them from hexadecimal to decimal, forming a \textbf{payload byte sequence} ($\textsf{Seq}_\text{byte}$).
 For packets with less than $m$ bytes of payload, we pad the sequence with zeros to ensure consistent sequence length.
 Ultimately, the payload byte sequences extracted from all traffic data can be denoted as a tensor $\boldsymbol{X}_\text{byte} \in \mathbb{R}^{N\times n\times m}$, where the payload information of all packets in each flow is encapsulated as a two-dimensional matrix $\in\mathbb{R}^{n\times m}$, with each packet's payload information stored in a row vector $\in\mathbb{R}^{m}$ of the matrix.
 Subsequently, a convolutional neural network (CNN) is employed to analyze the payload information of all flows.
 By stacking multiple layers of convolution, pooling, and non-linear activation functions, CNN can automatically extract high-dimensional features from abstract payload data.
 We employ CNN to learn the spatial dependencies and contextual relationships within $\textsf{Seq}_\text{byte}$, as well as the correlations between different packet payloads.
 This facilitates a comprehensive understanding of the protocol and application characteristics of flows, along with the overall behavioral patterns.
 Additionally, we also introduce an attention mechanism to help the model focus on crucial information within the payload, thereby achieving efficient payload feature extraction.